BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-13-post-shake-failure-cto-mindset-and-confidence.md

   - WunderGraph
   - Shakealert
   - Tonline
-summary: Jens describes what happened after Shakealert shut down.
-With new programming skills and inflated confidence from running a startup, he entered the job market as a junior developer.
-He quickly felt underpaid and began looking for better offers.
-  Despite his lack of formal experience, he applied for higher level roles and aimed for 70 to 75 K salaries by presenting himself persuasively.
-Stefan jokes about the startup effect where founders assume inflated titles like CEO or CTO too early.
-  Jens admits that he pitched roles like architect to employers who just needed someone to believe in his enthusiasm and potential.
+summary: After Shakealert’s shutdown, Jens entered the workforce as a junior developer but carried startup-inflated confidence, quickly seeking higher pay and advanced roles.
+He applied for positions well above his experience level, landing offers up to 75K and even pitching himself for an architect role.
+Stefan jokes about the startup “title inflation” effect, noting how founders often claim CEO or CTO titles early.
+Jens credits self-presentation skills for helping him secure these opportunities
 ---